FLATLAY/flatlayWiki/home.md

 ## Products and Terminology

 **Creatives** - Customer, Content creators and/or "influencers" using FLATLAY to create shoppable content.
 Also referred to as: Users.
-**Brands** - Businesses using the platform, either by integrating their product or running campaigns.
+**Brands** - Brands or retailers using the platform, either by integrating their product or running campaigns.
 Also referred to as: Businesses.
 **Advocates** - Creatives partnering with brands for a campaign or specific product push.
 **Collection** - Shoppable products within a unit of content.
 **Digital shop** - The sum of a creative’s collections (shoppable content), viewable through their profile on the flatlay app.